gap-system/gap/INSTALL.md

     gap> Read( Filename( DirectoriesLibrary( "tst" ), "teststandard.g" ) );

-The test requires about 1 GB of memory and runs about one hour on an Intel Core 2 Duo / 2.53 GHz machine, and produces an output similar to the `testinstall.g` test.
+Again we recommend a computer with at least 1 GB of memory to run this test.
+It takes significantly longer to complete than `testinstall.g`, but otherwise produces output similar to the `testinstall.g` test.

 Windows users should note that the Command Prompt user interface provided by Microsoft might not offer history scrolling or cut and paste with the